mathieujee/password-cracking-with-social-networks/README.md

 ## Setup your fake Facebook account

-- Add the email and passowrd of your fake Facebook account in `./utils/setup.py`:
+- Add the email and password of your fake Facebook account in `./utils/setup.py`:
   ```python
   # Email used to login on the Facebook account
   EMAIL = 'YOUR@EMAIL.ADDRESS'